grinderrz/rpc-protocol/README.md

 - - -

-Retrieves information about the service and existed methods.
+The command returns the service definition (description, methods).

 #### Request ####